Mohamed Atta

-Mohamed Atta (Note: Full name: Muḥamad Muḥamad el-Āmir Awad el-Sāyed Atta, محمد محمد الأمير عوض السيد عطا) (1 September 1968 – 11 September 2001) was an Egyptian engineer and terrorist hijacker for al-Qaeda.
+Mohamed Atta (Note: Full name: Mohamed Mohamed el-Amir Awad el-Sayed Atta; محمد محمد الأمير عوض السيد عطا.)
+(September 1, 1968 – September 11, 2001) was an Egyptian engineer, architect, and terrorist hijacker for al-Qaeda.
 Ideologically a pan-Islamist, he was the ringleader of the September 11 attacks and served as the hijacker-pilot of American Airlines Flight 11, which he flew into the North Tower of the original World Trade Center as part of coordinated suicide attacks.
-Aged 33, he was the oldest of the 19 hijackers who took part in the mission.
+Aged thirty-three years, he was the oldest of the 19 hijackers who took part in the mission.
 Before the attacks, he worked as a civil engineer.

 Born and raised in Egypt, Atta studied architecture at Cairo University, graduating in 1990, and pursued postgraduate studies in Germany at the Hamburg University of Technology.
-In Hamburg, Atta became involved with the al-Quds Mosque where he met Marwan al-Shehhi, Ramzi bin al-Shibh, and Ziad Jarrah, together forming the Hamburg cell.
+In Hamburg, Atta attended prayers at the al-Quds Mosque where he met Marwan al-Shehhi, Ramzi bin al-Shibh, and Ziad Jarrah, with whom he formed the Hamburg cell.
 Atta disappeared from Germany for periods of time, embarking on the hajj in 1995 but also meeting Osama bin Laden and other top al-Qaeda leaders in Afghanistan from late 1999 to early 2000.
 Atta and the other Hamburg cell members were recruited by bin Laden and Khalid Sheikh Mohammed for a "planes operation" in the United States.

-Atta returned to Hamburg in February 2000 and began inquiring about flight training in the United States, where he, Jarrah, and al-Shehhi arrived in June to learn how to pilot planes, obtaining instrument ratings in November.
+Atta returned to Hamburg in February 2000 and began inquiring about flying training in the United States, where he, Jarrah, and al-Shehhi arrived in June to learn how to pilot planes; Atta obtained his instrument rating in November and his commercial pilot's license in December.
 Beginning in May 2001, Atta assisted with the arrival of the "muscle" hijackers whose role was to subdue passengers and crew to enable the hijacker-pilots to take over.
 In July, Atta traveled to Spain to meet with bin al-Shibh to finalize the plot, then in August traveled as a passenger on "surveillance" flights to establish in detail how the attacks could be carried out.

-On the morning of 11 September 2001, Atta and his team boarded and hijacked American Airlines Flight 11, which Atta flew into 1 World Trade Center (the North Tower).
+On the morning of September 11, 2001, Atta and his team boarded and hijacked American Airlines Flight 11, which Atta flew into 1 World Trade Center (the North Tower).
 More than 1,600 people died as a result of the impact, ensuing fire, and subsequent collapse of the tower, making him responsible for the single deadliest air crash of all time, as well as the single deadliest terrorist attack of all time.